MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

 To avoid encountering issues building this project, it is strongly suggested that you create the project mentioned in this tutorial in a root or near-root folder (long folder paths can cause issues at build-time).

-## Step 1 - Azure Storage Account Setup
+## Chapter 1 - Azure Storage Account Setup

 To use the **Azure Storage Service**, you will need to create and configure a **Storage Account** in the Azure portal.